cfadevrepo/radicals/README.md

 #### Running iOS:

-Open `ios/Radicals.xcodeproj/` and run from Xcode.
+Open `ios/Radicals.xcodeproj/` and run from Xcode on the master branch.

 #### Running Android:

+Switch branches to `removing_RNCView_dependency`.
 Open the `android` folder in Android Studio.
 Set up an AVD.
 Wait for files to be indexed and run.